MOSourceLink Quarterly Small Business Outlook Survey

 The majority of panelists are optimistic about business operations over the next 90 days, as well as for the upcoming year.
-None of the panelists expect to lay off employees, while 35% expect to hire employees in the next quarter.
+76% expect a sales increase, None of the panelists expect to lay off employees, while 35% expect to hire employees in the next quarter.

 90-Day Growth Expectations: Change in Sales: 76% expect a sales increase